sauloperez/sos/README.md

 This essentially runs commands on the remote server through SSH.
 Once the process is finished, point your browser to `<production_server>/webapp` and fill up the wizard fields like in development.

-In addition, it also provides tasks to # TODO fix tomcat tasks
+In addition, it also provides tasks to manage Tomcat.
+You can list all available tasks typing:

+	$ cap production -T
+	...
+	cap tomcat:compile                 # Compile tomcat
+	cap tomcat:deploy                  # Deploy tomcat
+	cap tomcat:restart                 # Restart tomcat
+	cap tomcat:start                   # Start tomcat
+	cap tomcat:stop                    # Stop tomcat
+	cap tomcat:undeploy                # Undeploy tomcat

+So, you can run any of these by tying, for instance:

+	cap production tomcat: restart

 ## Testing